LucaCagnini/HMM-Kunitz/README.md

 ### 5. *Format results*

-we use the script *get_seq.py* to filter our files and prepare positive and negative set.
+wThe script *get_seq.py* was used to filter the files and prepare positive and negative set.

 ```
 python3 get_seq.py to_keep.ids all_kunitz_uniprot.fasta ok_kunitz.fasta